AtherCorrea/ForgeSec/README.md

 ## ⚔️ IGNITE

-**IGNITE** is ForgeSec’s custom offensive module — an automation-focused tool designed to:
+**IGNITE** is ForgeSec’s custom offensive module — a programmable adversarial engine.

+Currently in active development, IGNITE simulates real-world attack patterns and stress-tests detection logic.
+From scans and brute force to evasive payload crafting and replay logic, it’s designed to challenge defensive assumptions.

+Its future scope includes:

+- Traffic shaping and noise injection
-- Simulate real-world attacks and scans
+- Payload fuzzing and replay modules
-- Stress-test detection pipelines with crafted traffic
-- Serve as a learning and testing companion to Cyber Core
+- Integration with test suites in Cyber Core
+- Rule-based attack targeting for automated triage testing
+- AI-assisted adversarial generation (planned)

 📂 See [`ignite/`](./ignite) for development roadmap and architecture.